moizmuhammad/db202311/README.md

 ## What tools and databases will be used in this course?

-Database management systems used in this course will include SQLITE, PostgresQL and DuckDB.
-For writing SQL queries, an integrated development environment (IdE) that supports the datbases used in this course will be useful.
+Database management systems used in this course will include [SQLITE](https://www.sqlite.org/index.html), [PostgreSQL](https://www.postgresql.org/) and [DuckDB](https://duckdb.org/).
+For writing SQL queries, an integrated development environment (IDE) that supports course databases used in this course will be useful.